WILLIAM BAZIOTES: artist quotes on painting and biography facts

 * information on the life of the American famous artist William Baziotes, on Wikipedia; creating modern surrealism art; New York School / Abstract Expressionism

-* William Baziotes, about the famous artist’s life, on Art Story
+* William Baziotes, stories about the famous artist’s life, on Art Story